Edwinfpirajan/Edwinfpirajan/README.md

-# Edwin Arévalo
+# Edwin Fernando Pirajan Arévalo

-I'm Edwin Arévalo, a software developer with a focus on backend development.
+I'm Edwin Fernando Pirajan Arévalo, a software developer with a focus on backend development.
 I have advanced expertise in JavaScript and Go, with a strong background in both SQL and NoSQL databases.

 ## Main Languages and Technologies

 ### Advanced Proficiency
 - JavaScript
 - Go
 - SQL